 In analytics, we often find clarity.
-Unless, of course, those analytics are inserting bounce rates into their equations, in which case we find total confusion from bounce rate in Google Analytics.
+Unless, of course, those analytics are inserting bounce rates into their equations.
+In which case we find total confusion from bounce rate in Google Analytics.

 Because bounce rate intermingles with a number of other analytic metrics, the stat can either be an illuminating testament to a site’s health (or lack thereof) or an incredibly deceiving distraction.

 Some marketers jump the gun on bounce rate statistics.

 Bounce rate deception creeps in when we don’t understand the nuances of Google Analytics.
 Specifically, when we fail to grasp the Google Analytics definition of bounce rate, we set ourselves up to make poor decisions.

 To calculate the bounce rate of a page, Google Analytics takes the number of sessions that exit a single page without ever visiting another page on the site and divides that by the total number of sessions the page receives.